 1. Reduces mistakes and improves communication

 Tech packs make communication between you and your manufacturer easier and clearer, reducing misunderstandings and mistakes.
-They are even more important when manufacturing abroad, across time zones, language and cultural differences and are considered a universal system for enabling production.
+A strong tech pack is even more important when manufacturing abroad, across time zones, language and cultural differences and are considered a universal system for enabling production.

 You can ensure that the garment you have designed is made to your exact specification.
 Your clothing manufacturer will be able to use all the technical drawings, measurements and details of components that you provide to accurately replicate your design.
 In this way, it reduces the risk that a mistake will happen during sampling and bulk production.